jiankuang/IBM/README.md

-# IGC
+# Information Governance Catalog
-learning notes about IGC project and so on
+Learning notes about IGC product and some other IIS (InfoSphere Information Server) products.